Dr Michael McDougall

 About me

-I have an undergraduate degree in psychology from the University of Stirling, and a MSc. and PhD. in sport psychology from Liverpool John Moores University, the latter being completed in 2020.
-My thesis was on organisational culture in sport.
+I have an undergraduate degree in psychology from the University of Stirling, and an MSc and PhD in sport psychology from Liverpool John Moores University.
+My thesis offered a critical perspective on organisational culture research and practice in sport.

-Outside of academia, I have several years of experience working at the intersections of non-profit and community mental health.
-For the last few years I have also periodically worked as an organisational consultant providing specialist services in areas of culture (coaching, analysis, advisory, re-positioning, change) and strategy.
+Outside academia, I have several years of experience working at the intersections of non-profit and community mental health.
+Reflecting my research interests, I intermittently provide specialist consulting services in areas of culture (analysis, coaching, advisory, re-positioning, change), sensemaking, and strategy.

 Research

-Organisational Culture, Organising, Meaning & Meaningfulness in Work, Sport, and Leisure, Sport and Social Issues, Mental Health, Cultural Psychology, Localism & Heritage, Place
+Organisational Culture, Organising, Meaning & Meaningfulness in Work, Sport, and Leisure, Sport and Social Issues, Mental Health, Cultural Psychology, Place